 Your child’s bag weight must be 10 percent less than his or her body weight.
 You must ensure that your child wears the bag over two shoulders as this makes the weight distribute evenly and does not cause backaches.
 You must check the fitting and shape of the bag before buying.

 There is much evidence that indicates the adverse effects of a heavy school bag.
 It not only affects your child’s back or spine but also affects other body parts.

 The doctor may perform several diagnostic tests before confirming the cause of the back pain.
-The doctor may initially discuss your child’s medical history, and then would perform a physical examination.
-Blood tests, plain radiography, bone scans, X-rays, CT scan and MRI scan, may also be recommended depending on the type and severity of the pain.
+The doctor may initially discuss your child’s medical history and then would perform a physical examination.
+Blood tests, plain radiography, bone scans, X-rays, CT scan, and MRI scans, may also be recommended depending on the type and severity of the pain.

 The doctor would prescribe the best suitable treatment based on the underlying cause:

 Pain relievers: Your doctor may prescribe (non-prescription) OTC medications to help reduce your child’s back pain.
 These medications are prescribed mainly when the cause of pain is due to strains, sprains, or overuse.

 Heat: Heat application to the site of pain can help relieve it.
 You may use a heating pad, hot water bottle, or a hot cloth for applying heat.
 You must be careful enough to avoid burning the skin with a pack that is too hot.

 Bed rest is not recommended.
 You can let your child perform small stretching exercises that are prescribed by your doctor.

 It is important for you to consult a good doctor and get the underlying problem diagnosed.
 This helps in the early and appropriate management of the child’s back pain.